amandakeasson/RRI_ML_workshop/README.md

 #### OPTION 1: run on Google Colab

 All you need is a Google account and either Google Chrome or Firefox.
-See the FAQ if you would like to learn more about Google COlab: https://research.google.com/colaboratory/faq.html
+See the FAQ if you would like to learn more about Google Colab: https://research.google.com/colaboratory/faq.html

 #### OPTION 2: run locally